nafiesl/SimpleCrudGenerator/readme.md

 # Laravel Simple CRUD Generator
 [![Build Status](https://travis-ci.org/nafiesl/SimpleCrudGenerator.svg?branch=master)](https://travis-ci.org/nafiesl/SimpleCrudGenerator)

-An artisan `make:crud` command to create a simple CRUD feature on your Laravel 5.5 application.
+An artisan `make:crud` command to create a simple CRUD feature on your Laravel 5.3, 5.4, and 5.5 application.

 ## About this package
 With this package installed on local environment, we can use (e.g.) `php artisan make:crud Vehicle` command to generate some files :